 If you’d like to learn more about using ConvertKit to its full potential, definitely check out ConvertKit Club, my monthly membership site!
 We cover loads of advanced uses of ConvertKit, and you’ll have my support to make it relevant to your specific business.

-Alternatively, if you’re new to ConvertKit or even just considering it, check out my free 40 min A Beginner’s Guide to ConvertKit video.
+Alternatively, if you’re new to ConvertKit or even just considering it, check out my free course, A Beginner’s Guide to ConvertKit.